csc-training/summerschool/mpi/heat-equation/code-description.md

 ### Theory

-The rate of change of the temperature field *u*(*x*, *y*, *t*) over two spatial dimensions *x* and *y* and time *t* with diffusivity α can be modelled via the partial differential equation
+The rate of change of the temperature field $u(x, y, t)$ over two spatial dimensions $x$ and $y$ and time $t$ with diffusivity $\alpha$ can be modelled via the partial differential equation

 $$\frac{\partial u}{\partial t} = \alpha \nabla^2 u$$

-where ∇ is the Laplacian operator, which describes how the temperature field varies with the spatial dimensions *x* and *y*.
+where $\nabla^2$ is the Laplacian operator, which describes how the temperature field varies with the spatial dimensions $x$ and
+$y$.
 When those are continuous variables, that looks like

 $$\frac{\partial u}{\partial t} = \alpha \left( \frac{\partial^2 u}{\partial x^2} + \frac{\partial^2 u}{\partial y^2}\right)$$